Anakaputhur: Transport

-Anakaputhur is connected to other parts of Chennai Metropolitan Area by MTC and other private bus operators.
-Frequent services are available to Poonamallee, Kundrathur, Tambaram, Kilambakkam, Guduvanchery,Vandaloor, Iyyapanthangal, Pattabiram, Pallavaram, Chrompet, Avadi, Keelkattalai, Thiruvallur, Hasthinapuram, Broadway, Mount Road, Adayar, Thiruporur, Paduur, Thiruneermalai, and Pozhichallur.
+Anakaputhur is connected to other parts of the Chennai Metropolitan Area by MTC and other private bus operators.
+Frequent services are available to Poonamallee, Kundrathur, Tambaram, Kilambakkam, Guduvanchery, Vandalur, Iyyapanthangal, Pattabiram, Pallavaram, Chromepet, Avadi, Keelkattalai, Thiruvallur, Hasthinapuram, Broadway, Mount Road, Adyar, Thiruporur, Padur, Thiruneermalai, and Pozhichalur.
 The neighborhood is served by the Pallavaram railway station of the Chennai Suburban Railway Network and the nearest airport to Anakaputhur is Chennai International Airport (3 km).